 ICAO has identified runway incursions as one of its high-risk categories of occurrences (HRCs).
-Runway incursions produce an increased risk of collision for any aircraft occupying the runway.
+Runway incursions produce an increased risk of collision for any aircraft occupying the runway and although statistically very few runway incursions result in collisions, there is a high fatality risk associated with these events.
 Collision on the runway is one of the ten key risk areas identified in the EPAS.

-Eurocontrol has issued its European Action Plan for the Prevention of Runway Incursions (EAPPRI) in a continuing effort to combat the problem (European Action Plan for the Prevention of Runway Incursions (EAPPRI) | EUROCONTROL).
+Eurocontrol has issued its European Action Plan for the Prevention of Runway Incursions (EAPPRI) in a continuing effort to combat the problem (European Action Plan for the Prevention of Runway Incursions (EAP-PRI) | EUROCONTROL).

-Switzerland's focus is on runway incursions rather than runway collisions.
 Switzerland's air navigation service provider (ANSP) and the country's national and regional airports all report events involving violations of the protected runway safety area.
 The majority of these events are considered to be of low severity as they involve only the persons or vehicles entering the protected areas around a runway or the runway itself.
-In exceptional cases, such events involve (fixed-wing CAT or NCO) aircraft entering the protected area without approval.
+In exceptional cases, such events involve (fixed-wing CAT or NCO) aircraft entering the protected area without approval while another one is on final approach or about to land.
 Such exceptional cases are considered to be of high severity.